Information technology generalist: Arguments for and against

 The debate between the IT generalist and specialist has been going on for years as companies are trying to determine how to best utilize their IT department skills and assets.
 Up until recently the general consensus of the market has been the hiring of IT specialists due to the implementation of advanced technologies such as cloud computing, next-generation mobile application development, and the virtualization of technology infrastructure.
-It has been found, however, that the hiring of specialists has led to the rise of silos of talent within a company leading to difficulty implementing new business processes and taking advantage of inter-departmental collaboration.
+It has been found, however, that the hiring of specialists has led to the rise of silos of talent within a company, leading to difficulty implementing new business processes and taking advantage of interdepartmental collaboration.
 This compartmentalization of knowledge and skills has led to companies shifting focus to the hiring and implementing of IT Generalists for the purposes of implementing a more mobile, adaptable, and diverse technology department.

-According to multiple studies in 2010 companies who were surveyed noted their goal was to reduce the amount of specialists they hire and instead hiring “versatilists.”
+According to multiple studies in 2010, companies that were surveyed noted their goal was to reduce the amount of specialists they hire and instead hire “versatilists.”
 These versatilists are synonymous with IT Generalists because they have an overall general sense of technology as well as business knowledge while also possessing “soft skills” that are considered lacking in technology-minded individuals focused on specific technology skill-sets.